tinylog-org/website/content/documentation/configuration.md

  {closing-curly-bracket} | Closing curly bracket: "}"
  {class}                 | Fully-qualified name of the class in which the log entry was issued {class-name}            | Name of the class (without package) in which the log entry was issued {context: key}          | Value from [thread-based context](logging#context-values) ("key" should be replaced by a real key).
-If the key is omitted, all keys and their values are sent to output.
+If the key is omitted, all keys and their values are output.
  {date}                  | Date and time of issuing the log entry.
 Optionally there can be a custom date format pattern such as `{date: HH:mm:ss.SSS}`.
 The date format pattern is compatible with [SimpleDateFormat]({{% javadoc "java.text.SimpleDateFormat" %}}) and on Java 9 (or higher), also with [DateTimeFormatter]({{% javadoc "java.time.format.DateTimeFormatter" %}}) that supports milliseconds and nanoseconds.
 The default date format pattern is "yyyy-MM-dd HH:mm:ss".
  {exception}             | Logged exception including stack trace {file}                  | Filename of the source file in which the log entry was issued